acearchive/acearchive.lgbt/content/docs/contributing/artifact-files.md

 {{% /schema-field %}}

 {{% schema-field field="links.name" level="1" type="string" optional="false" %}}
 The name of the link.
-This should indicate what the link points to.
+If the artifact consists of multiple works, this should generally include the title of the work so people can disambiguate them.
+If the artifact consists of a single work, it can be something short like “Paper,” “Transcript,” “Citation,” etc.
 {{% /schema-field %}}

 {{% schema-field field="links.url" level="1" type="string" optional="false" %}}